RedisTimeSeries/RedisTimeSeries/docs/commands.md

 Array-reply, specifically:

-- Total samples in the Serie.
+- Total samples in the time-series.
 - Total number of bytes allocated for the time-series.
 - First timestamp present in the time-series.
 - Last timestamp present in the time-series.